-Your first defense, if the landlord is evicting you due to the non-payment of rent, is that you were not given proper notice.
-He/she must provide you with three days of notification.
+If the landlord is evicting you due to the non-payment of rent, your first defense is that you were not given proper notice.
+They must provide you with three days of notification.
 The notice needs to state ]that you have three days to either pay the rent or move out.
 If you do either action, you have avoided an eviction.
 But, if you do not do either, your landlord can start eviction proceedings.
 Should you not receive the required notice, you have a legitimate defense.

 Similarly, for evictions due to lease violations, the landlord is required to give you ten days’ notice.
 During this period, you can fix the violation, and the eviction cannot proceed.
-If you do not do so within the prescribed time frame, to evict you, the landlord has to provide a notice of termination.
+If you do not do so within the prescribed time frame to evict you, the landlord must provide a notice of termination.
 It must provide you at least 30 days to move out.
 Should this period elapse, the landlord must file an eviction with the court.

 Failure to MaintainFailure to Maintain

 Aside from the time requirements, you have a legitimate defense if your landlord failed to maintain your unit in the proper condition, including making necessary repairs.
-If he/she does not do so, you can either withhold the rent until the repairs are done, or fix the issue yourself and deduct it from your rental payment.
+If they do not do so, you can either withhold the rent until the repairs are done, fix the issue yourself, and deduct it from your rental payment.
 You cannot get evicted should you do either one.

-The landlord cannot take matters into his/her own hands.
-It means he/she cannot make it inhabitable or block your access, even if you have not paid the rent.
+The landlord cannot take matters into their own hands.
+It means they cannot make it inhabitable or block your access, even if you have not paid the rent.
 Forbidden actions include turning off the utilities, removing the doors, or changing the locks.
-If he/she takes an illegal action, you can sue your landlord.
+If they take illegal action, you can sue your landlord.

 Eviction ProcessEviction Process

 New York’s eviction process is arduous.
 The landlord must make a filing in court.
-Even more inconvenient if he/she lives outside of the city since the petition’s filing must take place in the county where the rental property located.
+It is even more inconvenient if they live outside of the city since the petition’s filing must take place in the county where the rental property is located.
 The judge assigns a hearing date, listens to both sides, and makes a ruling.
-A time-consuming process, though.
+It a time-consuming process, though.
 Failure to follow these steps may cause the owner’s eviction invalid.
-It is not a defense, but a delay tactic.
-The landlord can fix his/her actions to make it valid.
+It is not a defense but a delay tactic.
+The landlord can fix their actions to make them valid.